 Here we can speak about the predictive maintenance concept.
-Predictive maintenance is designed to help monitor conditions of some equipment like manufacturing machines or vehicles to estimate when maintenance should be performed.
-According to the marketresearchfutur research, the Predictive Maintenance (PdM) Market is to hit USD 111.34 Billion by 2030 growing at a 26.2% CAGR from 2021 to 2030.
+Predictive maintenance is designed to help monitor conditions of some equipment, like manufacturing machines or vehicles to estimate when maintenance should be performed.
+According to the research from Market Research Future, the Predictive Maintenance (PdM) Market is to hit USD 111.34 Billion by 2030 growing at a 26.2% CAGR from 2021 to 2030.

 Predictive maintenance became possible thanks to the precise IoT sensors that can get the data about equipment and machine learning algorithms that can perform different types of analysis like vibration analysis, oil analysis, thermal imaging, equipment observation, etc.